 Ukrainian embroidered shirts and blouses, which are called “vyshyvanka” in Ukraine, in Poltava region are usually stitched with white thread, rarely with red or grey.
 The shirtfronts are decorated with white patterns using sating stich technique.

-A typical feature of vyshyvanka in Kharkiv region is polychrome ornament, made by cross-stich or half-cross-stich methods.
+A typical feature of vyshyvanka in Kharkiv region is polychrome ornament, made by cross-stitch or half-cross-stitch methods.
 Such patterns are embroidered with coarse thread, so the ornaments look like relief.

 The stitches of the Polissya region are simple and accurate.
 Rhomboid lines of geometric patterns repeat several times.